NyteshadeXT/PF2e-Core-Vault/01) Rules/Character Building/Feats/Order Magic.md

 **Prerequisites** Order Explorer
 * * *
 You have delved deeper into the teaching of a new order, gaining access to a coveted order spell.
-Choose an order you have selected with [[Feats/Order Explorer|Order Explorer]].
+Choose an order you have selected with [[Order Explorer|Order Explorer]].
 You gain the initial order spell from that order.

 * * *